'Glee' actress Naya Rivera is missing at a lake in California

-Rescuers will resume their search Thursday morning for "Glee" actress Naya Rivera after she went missing from a lake in Southern California.
+Officials are investigating the disappearance of "Glee" actress Naya Rivera at a lake in Southern California as a "tragic accident," according to the Ventura County Sheriff's Office.

+"We hope for the best, we prepare for the worst," Deputy Chris Dyer said in a news conference Thursday morning.

 Rivera, 33, vanished from Lake Piru in Ventura County on Wednesday evening.
-The Ventura County Sheriff's Office said search efforts will resume "at first light" and called it a possible drowning.
+The Ventura County Sheriff's Office said search efforts would resume Thursday "at first light" and called it a possible drowning.

 Rivera went to the lake Wednesday afternoon and rented a boat with her young child.
 Both were seen going out on the lake together, Sheriff's Capt.
-Eric Buschow said at a news conference.
+Eric Buschow said at an earlier news conference.

-About three hours after they left the dock, another boater discovered a boat drifting with the child asleep onboard.
+About three hours after they left the dock, another boater discovered a boat drifting with a child asleep onboard.
 Authorities were notified and they began searching from air and with a dive team.

 While it was hard to get information, the child said they went swimming but the mother didn't get back on the boat, Buschow said.
 He said the child had on a life vest and an adult life vest was found on the boat.